 This encyclopedic detail to the world is both the games strongest and weakest point.
 Games can’t always be paced the way you want.
 There’s no rewind button and sometimes you can’t even pause.
 So when a novel’s worth of information is forced on you like a download in The Matrix you may feel the need to unplug.
 I know I did.
 After some time reading the codex, a literal encyclopedia of Mass Effect tucked away in the pause menus, it started to click.
 Once you understand the difference between a Quarian and Salarian, you’ll be set.

 The good thing about this presentation is that everyone’s motives are clear, and the overall plot is extremely solid and well defined.
 My only issue is the occasionally and inappropriately stilted dialogue.
-It’s hard to fault the game for this, since it’s about forty hours long with fully voiced dialogue, several branching conversation paths, and different replies based not only on your actions, but your character’s sex and upbringing.
-However, when the romance plotline comes off like a Power Point presentation, it’s a little awkward:
+It’s hard to fault the game for this, since it’s about forty hours long with fully voiced dialogue, several branching conversation paths, and different replies based not only on your actions, but your character’s gender and upbringing.
+However, when the romance plot comes off like a Power Point presentation, it’s a little awkward.